Presentation

 Different cultures have their own rich traditions of oral storytelling.
 For instance, Native American tribes have long relied on oral stories to keep their heritage alive and to educate the younger members about their customs and beliefs.
 In West Africa, griots—who are traditional storytellers—play a vital role in preserving community history and genealogy through their engaging narratives.

-Key Elements and Techniques
+Key elements and techniques:

 Engaging the audience is the heart of effective oral storytelling.
 Here are some essential elements: